TheKingElessar/Minecraft-Magic/README.md

 This page is acting as the wiki until the mod has enough content to need a separate one!

 ## Files
-You can download the project [here](https://drive.google.com/drive/folders/1RIOAiazqJ_hO3P8sGhc0RdX-9NI7clCt?usp=sharing).
-It will not be available on CurseForge until it is fully released!
+You can download the project in the ["Releases" tab](https://github.com/TheKingElessar/Minecraft-Magic/releases) on the GitHub project page.
+It will not be available on CurseForge until it is fully released.

-**Naming convention:** `Minecraft Magic-[mod version]-[Minecraft version].jar`
+**Naming convention:** `Minecraft_Magic_[mod version]_[Minecraft version].jar`

 ## Spells
 There are 3 spells available.
 Spells are organized into one of 8 schools of magic.